-During 2016, Howard Pien, Steven Paul, M.D. and James Frates served on our Compensation Committee, which was chaired by Howard Pien.
-As of March, 2017, Michael Cola, Steven Paul, M.D. and James Frates serve on our Compensation Committee, which is chaired by Michael Cola.
+Prior to March 2017, Howard Pien, Steven Paul, M.D. and James M. Frates served on our Compensation Committee, which was chaired by Howard Pien.
+As of March 2017, Michael F. Cola, Steven Paul, M.D. and James M. Frates serve on our Compensation Committee, which is chaired by Michael F. Cola.
 None of the members of our Compensation Committee has at any time during the last three years been one of our officers or employees or had any relationship requiring disclosure under Item 404 of Regulation S-K. None of our executive officers currently serves, or in the past fiscal year has served, as a member of the Board of Directors or Compensation Committee of any entity that has one or more executive officers serving on our Board of Directors or Compensation Committee.